maxjost42/quarto-starter/README.md

 │       └── __init__.py
 └── uv.lock
 ```
-The `git` commands add all the files above to the local git repo (don't worry about the `.python-version` File since it's excluded in the `.gitignore`.
+With `nvim` I edited the contents of the README.
+The `git` commands add all the files above to the local git repo (you can delete the `.python-version` File since it's just there to define the python version and that is already handled by uv in the `pyproject.toml`).
 And finally `gh repo create` (Github-CLI Tool) adds the local repo to your Github repository list.
 **And you never have to leave the Terminal ^^**